yl3296/DV_NYDine/README.md

 ---------------

 # Topic
-We will be collecting data from Yelp, Foursquare and other alike websites who generally provide awsome data, to do an interesting visualized analysis about New Yorkers' dining activities.
-Initial thoughts are "Good/bad restaurant map", "Places for awsome pizza in Mahattan", "My activities map".
+We will be collecting data from Yelp, Foursquare and other alike websites that generously provide awsome data, to do an interesting visualized analysis about New Yorkers' dining activities.
+Initial thoughts are "Good/bad restaurant map", "Best places for pizza in Mahattan", "My activities map".

 *Collaboration and advices are welcomed!!!!*